The Equalizer 2: Plot

-Robert kills the team one by one, dispatching Kovac with a speargun, Ari with knives, and Resnik in a flour explosion in Robert's wife's old bakery, set off by Resnik's own stun grenade.
-Now alone, York reveals that he has Miles tied up in the trunk of his car and begins shooting at it to lure Robert out.
-Robert confronts York atop the tower and kills him.
 Back in Boston, Susan's information about Sam's painting helps Robert reunite Sam with his long-lost sister.
-Miles finishes painting the mural on the apartment complex's brick wall, returns to school and focuses on his art.
-Having moved back into his old house, Robert looks out towards the calm sea.
+Miles finishes painting the mural on the apartment complex's brick wall, returns to school, and focuses on his art.
+Robert's neighbor, Fatima, notices Miles' new mural.
+Having moved back into his old house, Robert looks out towards the sea.